djangocon/2021.djangocon.us/_jobs/2021-10-14-Healthvana-1.md

 Healthvana makes navigating our health better by empowering the patient with their own health information.
 We created a patient platform for healthcare providers to manage and communicate with their populations.
 Healthvana excels at engaging patients in their health and helping them take whatever next step towards better health - all via your mobile phone.
 Since 2015, our technology has been used in the fight to help end HIV, and since April 2020, to end COVID-19.
 Healthvana is the nation’s leading patient platform for both HIV and COVID-19 - having helped tens-of-millions of patients achieve better health outcomes.

-Healthvana is looking to add a Senior Backend Engineer to our growing team.
+Healthvana is looking to add a Backend Engineer to our growing team.
 Solid, readable, well-tested code is more important to us than the quickest thing you can deploy to production (though we like to move fast, too).
 We use well-known technologies like Python, Django, and React.

 *Requirements*
 - Have experience building and running production web applications (2+ years)